-COLL101 College Orientation Seminar
+COLL101 College Orientation Seminar (General)

-Department of Language & Literature: College Success Strategies
+Department of Unknown Department: College Success Strategies

 - I. Course Number and Title

-- COLL101 College Orientation Seminar
+- COLL101 College Orientation Seminar (General)

 - II.
 Number of Credits